© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age settlement is a scheduled monument protected by Historic England under reference 1004939.
 View the official record →

-Iron Age settlement is a scheduled monument located in Lincolnshire that preserves evidence of occupation during the Iron Age period.
+Iron Age settlement is a scheduled ancient monument located in Lincolnshire, England, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004939.

 Iron Age settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004939.